 The 4G network was created using radio frequencies below 6 GHz, while 5G is based on 30 GHz or more.
 The higher frequencies allow a much greater capacity for transferring data at faster rates.
 The directional quality of these frequencies also means less interference with other wireless signals compared to 4G, which spreads data in multiple directions.

 5G also uses shorter wavelengths — condensing the towers needed for 4G into significantly smaller units and allowing for more precise control.
 A single base station can support multiple antennas, meaning that 5G gives carriers the ability to support more than 1,000 more devices than they are currently able to by using 4G.
-Commercially available boosters can improve the signal even further.
+Cellular repeater systems can improve the signal even further.
 All these changes translate into a definitively improved experience for users.

 Now that we have a general understanding of what 5G can do, here are five ways that this enhanced technology impacts the relationship between businesses and their professional devices.